Mountain hare

 Rabbits & Hares

 That which follows is a summary of Mountain hare natural history.
-The detailed article for this species will follow in due course.

 A Mountain hare (Lepus timidus) browsing on heather in the Cairngorms in the Scottish Highlands. - Credit: Pauline & Ian Wildlife Images